 Digital era has rewarded us all, regardless of our attitudes toward loyalty programs.
 It gave us paperless, trouble-free and effortless technology.
 No surprise, then, that 57% of customers happily engage with their favourite brands via mobile devices.
 Their engagement, or for the purpose of this article let’s call it loyalty, can be assessed and accessed at any time and place.
 Then, how surprising is the fact that almost 50% of consumers are not aware whether there is an app associated with their loyalty program?
 Also, even if they do, they are very likely to switch to different providers when dissatisfied with the user interface and customer service.

 The conclusion is pretty obvious.
 Why risk losing potential profits and loyal customers by introducing a poor reward program?
 Instead, let’s focus on choosing a smartly designed scheme that values both traditional and digitally-oriented customers who can freely customise their needs and priorities.
 One golden rule to be remembered is that consistency effects in loyalty, not the other way round.
 It is not marketing or the fixation on points earning at the top of the hierarchy.
 It is the experience of consumers that matters the most.
 Think is extremely proud to launch an innovative, user-friendly loyalty system that can be used via web and mobile applications as well as by conventional cards.
 Loyale.io introduces a totally unique experience where customers’ needs can be personalised.
 Redeeming rewards can take a form of reducing the bill or exchanging them for items valued at a predefined amount of points.
 No limitation in terms of points’ access – they can be redeemed both online and at physical shops.
 Customers who decide to return to their favourite retailer after a while of absence can enjoy special “welcome-back” rewards!
 The system uses iBeacon technology that helps staff allocate triggers based on proximity with particular beacons.
 To put it simply – the retailer or other business, knowing that a customer is within a short distance to a certain product or service, can send special notifications and offers concerning it.
 No unwanted spam, only personalised offers.
-Loyale.io serves to make customers feel safe and appreciated.
+Loyale.io serves to make rewarding customers easy, while making them feel safe and appreciated.
 And it gives companies an efficient tool to guarantee that.